Which is better, water kefir or kombucha?

 So, other than personal preference, what is the real difference between water kefir and kombucha?
+Both start with a base of sweetened liquid (kombucha with sweetened tea, water kefir with sweetened water).
 I did a lot of hunting, and what follows are some of the best explanations I found on the Net.
 First, kombucha.

 Kombucha AKA Kombuchal, Gerbstoffe, Combucha, Kum-Cha, Fungus japonicas, Fungojapon, Indo-Japanese tea fungus, Pichia fermentans, Cembuya orientalis, Combuchu, Tschambucco, Volga spring, Mo-Gu, Champignon de longue vie, Tea Kvas, Teakwass, Kwassan, Kargasok, Kocha kinoko, Tibetian mushroom and more.